octimot/StoryToolkitAI/INSTALLATION.md

 [Click here to the main project page](https://github.com/octimot/StoryToolkitAI)

 ## Have you looked for a standalone version first?
-We're currently working to get the app in a standalone binary version for different operating systems and platforms, so if you don't want to get your hands dirty with terminal commands, check if there is a release available for your platform [here](https://github.com/octimot/StoryToolkitAI/releases).
+If you don't want to get your hands dirty with terminal commands, check if there is a release available for your platform [here](https://github.com/octimot/StoryToolkitAI/releases).

-Please note that the standalone version may not always be up to date with the latest changes in the code, so if you want to be sure to have the latest features (some buggy and experimental too), you should install the app from source.
+However the standalone version may not always be up to date with the latest changes in the code, and might miss some state-of-the-art features that are only available in the non-standalone version. so if you want to be sure to have the latest features (some buggy and experimental too), you should install the app from source using the instructions below.

+## StoryToolkitAI is free but we need your help

-The development of the standalone version depends highly on the support we get from our Patreon community, so [please consider supporting the development](https://www.patreon.com/StoryToolkitAI) if you find this tool useful in your work.
+The development of Storytoolkit AI depends highly on the support we get from our Patreon community, so [please consider supporting the development](https://www.patreon.com/StoryToolkitAI) if you find this tool useful in your work.